 Two Leading District 4 Candidates Spar Over Campaign Sign Placement Near Bus Stop

-A manager of one candidate uprooted the yard sign of another candidate, claiming it was illegally placed near a bus stop.
+A campaign manager for one candidate uprooted the yard sign of another candidate, claiming it was illegally placed near a bus stop.

 Olivia Clark.
 (Whitney McPhie)

-Olivia Clark, the recipient of the sign, says Jonathan Pulvers, the campaign manager of Chad Lykins, approached her with her yard sign and told her it had been illegally placed near a bus stop.
-(Candidate lawn signs cannot be placed in the public-right-of-way, near transit stops, on sidewalks or near building exits; they can only be placed on privately-owned property.)
+Olivia Clark, the recipient of the sign, says Jonathan Pulvers, campaign manager for Chad Lykins, approached her with her yard sign and told her it had been illegally placed near a bus stop.
+(Candidate lawn signs cannot be placed in the public right-of-way, near transit stops, on sidewalks or near building exits; they can only be placed on privately owned property.)

 Clark said Pulvers’ tone left her feeling “intimidated.”
 (Another District 4 candidate, Eric Zimmerman, witnessed the interaction and corroborated Clark’s telling of events.)